 MS-14: Physics-based Simulation of Earthquake Hazards with HPC and HQC

 Scope of this mini-symposium is to discuss developments and directions for large scale hazard and disaster simulation related earthquakes and tsunamis using high performance computing technology for high quality computing", which aims for a better quality management of engineering simulations.
 Broadband aspects from earthquake engineering to seismology are expected with a special emphasis on use of super computers, for example, structural response, soil amplification, city and social response, evacuation, recovery, fluid-structure coupling, global tsunami propagation, local tsunami run-up, earthquake ground motion, crustal deformation, earthquake cycle and the other related issues in earthquake, tsunami, and other geo-hazards.

 MS-15: Computational Materials Science: Phase-Field and Related Methods

-Tomohiro Takaki* (Kyoto Institute of Technology, Japan), Damien Tourret (IMDEA Materials Institute, Spain), Munekazu Ohno (Hokkaido University, Japan)
+Tomohiro Takaki* (Kyoto Institute of Technology), Damien Tourret (IMDEA Materials Institute), Munekazu Ohno (Hokkaido University)

 This minisymposium invites presentations regarding computational materials science.
 Although we are mainly interested in the following topics, the presentation is not limited to those.